muhammedonel/muhammedonel.github.io/about.md

 ### How

-I produce solutions through my experiences in technology, finance and media sector and my personal network and web skills.
+I produce solutions through my experiences in technology, finance and media sectors with my personal network and web skills.

 ### What